meltoner/agrofelis/components/mobility/motors_hub_driver/pcb/power.md

 9. 3 pin headers for connecting the PCB with the 20 amp relay.
 10. 4 cm high current wire.
 11. Female high current connector.
+12. Glue gun to secure the copper side of the pcb from extrernal factors applied after its function has been verified.

 This sub-module is used twice, within the Motors hub driver module.